cewing/training.python_web/slides/_sources/presentations/session08.txt

 .. rst-class:: build

-* Change the admin index to say 'Categories' instead of 'Categorys'.
+* Change the admin index to say 'Categories' instead of 'Categorys'. (hint, the way to change this has nothing to do with the admin)
 * Add columns for the date fields to the list display of Posts.
 * Display the created and modified dates for your posts when viewing them in the admin.
 * Add a column to the list display of Posts that shows the author.
 For more fun, make this a link that takes you to the admin page for that user.
-* For the biggest challenge, look into `admin actions`_ and add an action to the Post admin that allows you to bulk publish posts from the Post list display
+* For the biggest challenge, look into `admin actions`_ and add an action to the Post admin that allows you to publish posts in bulk from the Post list display

 .. _admin actions: https://docs.djangoproject.com/en/1.6/ref/contrib/admin/actions/